jimmymathews/panes/README.md

-# Multiple panes in the terminal with two commands
+# Multiple panes in the terminal

 You only have to remember two commands: